DamianRozlach/Postgraduate-Informatic-Python-Laboratory/README.md

 # Postgraduate-Informatic-Python-Laboratory
-There are codes written during Python Laboratories
+There are codes written during Python Laboratories on my postgraduate studies